aglab2/SM64StarDisplay/README.md

 # Speedrun
 For speedrunners this program can be useful too!
 It can soft erase file A on ROM reset that is handy for reset-heavy runs!

+# Star Display Sync
+Star Display can sync your progress with other players online.
+You just need to get the [sync-server.exe](https://github.com/aglab2/SM64StarDisplay/blob/master/sync-server.exe?raw=true).
+On launch it will ask you for password that you will need to use in "Sync Online" menu.
+Server uses port 25565 that you should port forward if you want to host the server.

 # Credits
  * Original idea: FramePerfection